VolvoGroup/dymoval/docs/source/getting_started_index/model_validation.rst

 In-fact, the challenge relies in the design of good models.

-Nevertheless, although the design of good models is an art that cannot be completely automated, we can at least validate them automatically and here is where dymoval comes into play.
+Nevertheless, although the design of good models is an art that cannot be completely automated, we can at least validate them automatically and here is where *Dymoval* comes into play.
-In-fact, dymoval wil not help you in developing any model at all, it will just tell you if your modes are good or not.
+In-fact, *Dymoval* wil not help you in developing any model at all, it will just tell you if your modes are good or not.

 .. note::